Foundation Bundle¶

 Pattern: Bug Fix Workflow¶

-- Reproduce - Verify the issue with
+- Reproduce -- Verify the issue with

-bashto run tests - Investigate - Use
+bashto run tests - Investigate -- Use

-bug-hunterto diagnose - Fix - Implement solution (often done by
+bug-hunterto diagnose - Fix -- Implement solution (often done by

-bug-hunter) - Test - Add regression test
+bug-hunteritself) - Test -- Add regression test via

-- Commit - Save fix with descriptive message
+test-coverage - Commit -- Save fix with

 Try It Yourself¶